ma-graff/ma-graff.github.io/_pages/home.md

 header:
   overlay_color: "#000"
   overlay_filter: "0.5"
-  overlay_image: /assets/images/splash-banner.jpg
+  overlay_image: /assets/images/splash_bg.jpg
   # actions:
   #   - label: "Explore more"
   #     url: "https://www.example.com"
   #caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
-excerpt: "4th-year Geography & Computer Science student"
+excerpt: "Geospatial Software Developer"
 intro:
   - excerpt: 'I am a fourth-year Geography and Computer Science (Geomatics) student at the University of Victoria, passionate about impacting our world using mapping technology.
 With a strong foundation in geospatial software develpment, I have hands-on professional and personal experience with geospatial solutions, as well as versatile programming skills with common technologies used in the industry.<br /><br />